The following research centers are associated with ECo:

 The Harvard Forest is a research facility of the Harvard University, located in the town of Petersham, 25 miles east of UMass.
 It is an NSF Long Term Ecological Research site, focusing on the impact of natural and human-caused disturbances on forests.
 Several scientists at the Harvard Forest are UMass adjunct faculty members, including the Director David Foster.

 The Coop Unit consists of three USGS scientists whose research work is funded collaboratively through state and federal agencies and conservation organizations.
 The focus of research is on wildlife ecology and management in surburban areas, and on the use of quantitative approaches for solving natural resource issues.
-Steve DeStefano is the head of the Unit, and the members have offices in Holdsworth Hall.
+Allison Roy is the head of the Unit, and the members have offices in Holdsworth Hall.

 The New England Research Institute for Moose and Forest Dynamics focuses on the ecology and dynamics of moose and forest interactions.
 Specifically, we study the movements and habitat use of moose throughout central and western Massachusetts and examine the relationships between moose ecology and woody vegetation regeneration, structure, and composition with respect to forest harvesting strategies.